axieinfinity/ronin-documentation/docs/basics/key-concepts.md

 Validators collect commissions when their node earns a staking reward for delegators.
 A validator node earns a staking reward for participating in the consensus protocol each epoch.
 The commission rate is a fraction of the staking reward.

+### Confirmation time

+Confirmation time is the time elapsed between the moment a [transaction](#transaction) is submitted to the network and the time it is finally recorded into a confirmed block.
+It represents the total time a user has to wait until their transaction gets collected and confirmed by a validator node.

+After a transaction is included in a block by a validator, the block needs to be validated by the other nodes on the network.
+When the block is confirmed to be valid, the transaction is considered to have a single confirmation, meaning that each new block that is mined on top of that represents another confirmation.

+On Ronin, it takes 15 confirmations to consider a transacton final, which equals to a 45 seconds' waiting time.

 ### Consensus mechanism

 A consensus mechanism is an algorithm used to guarantee agreement on the blockchain between all nodes.
 The blockchain, although being built in a decentralized way, eventually aligns so that all nodes agree on whether a given block is part of the chain.
 Ronin's consensus mechanism is a combination of the [Delegated Proof of Stake (DPoS)](#delegated-proof-of-stake-dpos) and [Proof of Authority (PoA)](#proof-of-authority-poa) algorithms.